Prabhnometery/burger-maker/README.md

 ## Burger Maker

 An application scripted in React and deployed on Firebase, which lets users order burgers by choosing various ingredients.
-Utilizes proper authentication and from validation as well as  implements routing uses R eact Router.
+Utilizes proper authentication and from validation as well as  implements routing uses React Router.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).